sentenzo/tubic/README.md

 ```bash
 poetry install
 ```
 \- to download all the Python packages required.

+That's all.

+### GUI editing

 Qt Designer related files can be found at `tubic/qt_wrap/ui`.